 All national museums in Denmark are free to enter for under 18s.
-Adults have free entry to the National Gallery of Denmark (permanent collections), the National Museum of Denmark, the Open Air Museum, the Danish Music Museum and the Post and Telegraph Museum, all in Copenhagen.
+Adults have free entry to the National Museum of Denmark, the Open Air Museum, the Danish Music Museum and the Post and Telegraph Museum, all in Copenhagen.
 Other national institutions have special free-for-adults days.
 They include:

 Ny Carlsberg Glyptotek, Copenhagen (Sundays)

 Royal Arsenal Museum, Copenhagen (Wednesdays)

 Danish Museum of Hunting and Forestry, Hørsholm (Wednesdays)

 Thorvaldsen Museum, Copenhagen (Wednesdays)

 Danish Architecture Centre, Copenhagen (Wednesdays, 5pm to 9pm)